 Fast Fashion/Slow Fashion - What's the Difference?

-Textile industry giants are offering ever-increasing clothing and collections at unbeatable prices.
-At the same time, more and more small, local brands are emerging to encourage us to consume fashion ethically and responsibly.
+The giants of the textile industry are constantly offering more clothing and collections at unbeatable prices.
+At the same time, a growing number of small, local brands are emerging, pushing us towards ethical and responsible fashion consumption.
 Fast fashion or slow fashion: what's the difference, and how do you choose?

 Fast fashion: the overconsumption of fashion

-Fast fashion, as its name suggests, is made up of brands that produce quickly, in large quantities , and frequently renew their collections.
+Fast fashion, as the name suggests, refers to brands that produce quickly, in large quantities , and frequently renew their collections.
 The prices of their items are generally very low.
-When a classic fashion brand will release 4 collections per year, a fast-fashion brand can release up to 36, thus pushing consumers to consume more and more .
-This is not without consequences for the planet: to produce these clothes at ridiculously low prices, these brands often have their production in Asia (particularly in China), where labor is cheap... because it is exploited .
+While a traditional fashion brand might release four collections a year, a fast-fashion brand can release up to 36, thus pushing consumers to consume ever more .
+This has significant consequences for the planet: to produce these clothes at ridiculously low prices, these brands often manufacture in Asia (particularly in China), where labor is cheap… because it is exploited .
 Not to mention the carbon footprint of this production , whose materials and finished products travel to the four corners of the globe!

 They also opt for synthetic materials , often harmful, whose production requires a lot of water; these materials are often of low quality and will not last over time… Thus encouraging you to renew your wardrobe more frequently.

-It's a fact: we're wearing our clothes for less and less time, and we're buying...
-60% more than we did 15 years ago!
-Fast-fashion brands still manage, thanks to some very good marketing campaigns, to make you think you've gotten a good deal.
-However, the final price comes at a cost, and unfortunately, it's the environment and workers who pay for it !
+It's a fact: we wear our clothes for shorter and shorter periods, yet we buy… 60% more than we did 15 years ago!
+Fast-fashion brands still manage, thanks to very effective marketing campaigns, to make you think you've gotten a good deal.
+However, the final price comes at a cost, and unfortunately, it's the environment and workers who pay it !

-Slow fashion, on the other hand, calls for ethical production and responsible consumption of fashion .
-Very often produced locally (France, if not Europe), it favors natural and/or recycled materials (such as organic cotton, lyocell, linen, wool, etc.) over those derived from petrochemicals.
-A slow fashion brand will also pay particular attention to the working conditions within its production chain: no forced labor, no child labor, respect for human rights, compliance with the International Labor Organization, etc.
+Slow fashion, for its part, calls for ethical production and responsible consumption of fashion .
+Very often produced locally (in France, or otherwise Europe), it prioritizes natural and/or recycled materials (such as organic cotton, lyocell, linen, wool, etc.) over those derived from petrochemicals.
+A slow fashion brand will also pay particular attention to working conditions within its production chain: no forced labor, no child labor, respect for human rights, compliance with the International Labour Organization, etc.

 All of this obviously comes at a cost: that of fair, healthy, and safe production.
-Of course, when you're used to buying €4.90 t-shirts from major textile retailers, a €55 sweater made in France may seem expensive, but this price is justified by the working conditions, production conditions, and above all, the quality : a slow-fashion garment will last much longer.
-Many labels can help you identify ethical and responsible clothing: GOTS, Oeko Tex, OCS, GRS, FairWear Founation, SloWeAre…
+Admittedly, if you're used to buying €4.90 t-shirts from major clothing retailers, a €55 swimsuit made in Europe might seem expensive, but this price is justified by the working and production conditions, and above all, the quality : a garment from the slow fashion movement will last much longer.
+Numerous labels can help you identify ethical and responsible clothing: GOTS, Oeko-Tex, OCS, GRS, FairWear Founation, SloWeAre…

 Back to blog